Please Report Any Broken Links Or Trouble You Might Come Armored Cruiseross To The Webmaster

 acr0872

-255k Crewmembers from USS Frederick tow a practice torpedo with one of the ship's boats, sometime after November 1916.
+255k Crewmembers from Frederick tow a practice torpedo with one of the ship's boats, sometime after November 1916.
 Michael Mohl

 Frederick